rabstolaf/bwsys/03_scripting.md

 ```
 * These lines set A to the string apple, keep in mind that you can't have any spaces.
 * To read the variable, put a dollar sign in front of its name.
-* Bash has many special variables with information about the enviroment, called enviroment variables, they can be accessed the same as variables you set manualy, for example,
+* Bash has many special variables with information about the environment, called environment variables, they can be accessed the same way as variables set manually, for example,
 ```sh
 $ echo $HOME
 /home/user
 ```
-* There are also special variables that can be accessed in side the script itself
+* There are also special variables that can be accessed inside the script itself.
 | Variable | Value |
 | ------ | ------ |
 | $0 | Name of script |